ANZACATA Social Media Policy

 - This policy must be complied with at all times.
 Failure to comply with this policy may result in ANZACATA exercising its right under a contract or membership agreement to take disciplinary action against a member under the Complaints Procedures.
 This action may include removal of comments, the turning off of further comments, deletion of post, a temporary ban from the site or a permanent block of the individual(s) from the social media site.
 In serious cases, this may result in the removal of membership and a ban from re-joining the association, this may also result in legal proceedings or referral to appropriate authorities (within the local jurisdiction).

 - The ANZACATA Board Members give permission to the Executive Team to regulate and monitor the usage of all social media sites.
+Self promotion posts by members are generally not accepted on any of ANZACATA’s social media sites or its e-news.
+However, up to one self promotion post per month may be allowable on the closed Facebook group and up to 3 self promotion posts may be accepted in the e-news over a 12 month period.
 Any disagreement, complaint against the Executive Team will be made known to the Chairperson of the board.
 Board Members may be consulted in this process.
 If agreement regarding the alleged breach of this policy cannot be reached by both parties in a timely fashion the issue will then be the subject of mediation.
 If informal discussion cannot resolve the matter, formal mediation will occur with an external mediator acceptable to both parties to the Agreement.